relaycorp/veraid-authority/README.md

     - `MemberIdRequest`.
       - Input:
         - URL to public key (e.g., `/orgs/bbc.com/members/alice/public-keys/abcde`).
 Alternatively, the org name, member ID and key ID can be passed separately.
+        - The OID for the service where the bundle will be valid (e.g., `1.2.3.4.5`).
         - The current timestamp.
         - The parameters above, digitally signed with the private key associated with the public key.
       - Output: VeraId Member Bundle.

+\* We may skip this endpoint in v1 because the endpoint `POST /orgs/{orgName}/awala/` already supports this functionality.

 This server will have the following background processes: